Mstrkrft

 Mstrkrft (stylized as MSTRKRFT; disemvowelment of "master craft") is a Canadian electronic music duo from Toronto.
 The group was started in 2005 by Jesse F. Keeler of Death from Above and Al-P (Alex Puodziukas) formerly of the Mississauga, Ontario electropop group Girlsareshort.
-Al-P was also the producer for Death from Above's 1979 album You're a Woman, I'm a Machine as well as several of (Jesse's former band) Black Cat #13's records.
+Al-P was also the producer for Death from Above's album You're a Woman, I'm a Machine as well as several of (Keeler's former band) Black Cat #13's records.
 The duo have been close friends, as well as work partners, for a long time.
 Mstrkrft also produced Die Mannequin's first EP, How to Kill, and Magneta Lane's second LP, Dancing With Daggers.

-Mstrkrft has been commissioned to remix songs by such artists as Death From Above 1979, Justice, Kylie Minogue, Katy Perry, Bloc Party, Ayumi Hamasaki, Metric, Wolfmother, Annie and The Kills.
+Mstrkrft has been commissioned to remix songs by such artists as Death From Above 1979, Justice, Kylie Minogue, Katy Perry, Bloc Party, Ayumi Hamasaki, Metric, Wolfmother, Annie, and The Kills.

 History

 Prior to forming MSTRKRFT, Al-P and Keeler collaborated in the late 1990s, then lived in different cities as Al-P moved to New York and worked at the studios Sound on Sound and Chung King, and did some recording for Jay-Z and Wyclef Jean.
 Al-P was later in the electronic pop group Girlsareshort, with friend Daniel Zabawa.
 They released two albums, Contactkiss in 2002 and Earlynorthamerican in 2003, before disbanding.
 Al-P produced for Black Cat 13, Death from Above's album You're a Woman, I'm a Machine and The Sick Lipstick's Sting Sting Sting.

 The band took out the vowels from their name in order to avoid trademark infringement with Mastercraft, a Canadian tools company.
 The 'C' was changed to a 'K' in order to maintain the pronunciation and image of the original name.
 Their first single was "Easy Love", released in 2006 on Last Gang Records.
 They released their second single, "Work On You", on 6 July.
 In contrast to the "Easy Love" music video, "Work On You" featured animated robots, similar to those found in classic cartoons (similar to Voltron and Transformers).
 The band has created remixes from a variety of other artists, ranging from Buck 65 to The Kills to Death from Above 1979.

 Mstrkrft released their debut album, The Looks, on 18 July 2006 in the United States and 2 February 2007 in Britain.
 Keeler and Al-P told Eye Weekly weeks before the release of The Looks, that as the album was being finished, the planning stages for a follow-up record had already begun.
 Describing the upcoming album's new direction, Al-P said that the album would be "darker, underground disco and house with elements of American rock music."